reggietenk/Team-Profile-Generator-/README.md

 ## Description

-- The team profile generator is a great resource for compiling data about a team of developers and displaing the content on a HTML webpage.
+- The team profile generator is a great resource for compiling data about a team of developers and displaying the content on a HTML webpage.
 This app was created with node.js, using the command lines you are then prompted with a series of questions.
 Based on the answers to the questions a HTML file is created to display the answers from the prompt.
-This application uses the jest testing framework to confirm all the written code is deployable with no bugs.
+This application uses the jest testing framework to confirm that all the written code is deployable with no bugs.

 ## Installation